-5.7 Subrecipient - Non Government of Puerto Rico Agency Selection
+5.4.2 Subrecipient - Non-Governmental Organization of Puerto Rico Selection to Serve as a Subrecipient

-PRDOH may determine that it is in the Program's advantage to implement a project through an eligible Subrecipient organization.
+PRDOH may determine that it is in the Program's best interest to implement a project through an eligible Subrecipient organization.
 In those instances, PRDOH will select a suitable Subrecipient by either direct, discretionary selection or through a method of competitive selection.
 A capacity analysis and risk assessment of a potential Partner or Subrecipient will be performed.
-Consideration will be given to a Partner or Subrecipient's prior experience with CDBG-funded projects, staff capacity, knowledge, and experience with infrastructure projects and financial management systems and controls.
+Consideration will be given to a Subrecipient's prior experience with CDBG-funded projects, staff capacity, knowledge, and relevant experience as it relates to a submitted project proposal with infrastructure projects, affordable housing development, economic development, and financial management systems and controls.

-A written agreement between PRDOH and the Partner/Subrecipient will be executed.
-The written agreement serves as the mechanism for the transfer of funds to the Partner/Subrecipient and requires compliance with all applicable federal and local laws.
-The agreement will include items such as a scope of work, project budget, and project schedule.
+A written agreement between PRDOH and the Subrecipient will be executed.
+The written agreement serves as the mechanism for the transfer of funds to the Subrecipient and requires compliance with all applicable federal and local laws.
+The agreement will include items such as a scope of work, project budget, reporting and compliance requirements, and project schedule.

-The Partner or Subrecipient will be responsible for compliance with applicable PRDOH and CDBG-DR rules and regulations including procurement, contracting, civil rights, environmental review, Section 3, labor standards, and property acquisition.
-PRDOH will provide technical assistance, oversight, and monitoring of Partner/Subrecipient activities.
+The Subrecipient will be responsible for compliance with applicable PRDOH and CDBG-DR rules and regulations including-but not limited to, fair housing, Section 3, Davis-Bacon